OBLHS Board of Directors

 Our BOARD OF DIRECTORS meets once a year to report on our status and progress, discuss ongoing projects, set our agenda and mission for the coming year, decide on awards, and welcome our new board members!

-Nicole is a native of Rochester, NY and works as a Physician Assistant.
+Nicole is a native of Rochester, NY and works as a Physician Assistant working with cancer patients.
 Ever since she was little, she has loved the outdoors and the ocean.
-She is an avid collector of shells and rocks, and has a fascination with Cetaceans (whales).
-Her first real “lighthouse” experience was a trip to Maine, and since then, she’s been hooked, fascinated by their structure, unique qualities, and history.
+She is an avid collector of shells & minerals and has a fascination with Cetaceans (whales).
+Her first real “lighthouse” experience was a trip to Maine and since then, she’s been hooked, fascinated by their structure, unique qualities and history.
 As a board member, Nicole enjoys helping the OBLHS educate the public and sharing awareness about the importance of lighthouse preservation.
-She is also a passionate board member of Riley’s Army, www.rileysarmy.com, a support group that helps children with cancer and their families, as she is a 24-year survivor of childhood cancer as well as a recent breast cancer survivor.
+She is also a passionate board member of Riley’s Army, www.rileysarmy.com, a support group that helps children with cancer and their families, as she is a survivor of childhood cancer.

 ROBERT (Bob) DaVIA

 “Bob,” a native of Rochester, New York, now calls Winterville, North Carolina home, and serves as the Treasurer of OBLHS.
 A veteran of the US Navy, he spent nine years working in Emergency Communications (9-1-1) and nearly ten years as a volunteer fireman.
 These experiences taught him the importance of responsibility, communication, and community involvement.
 After earning an Associates Degree in Business Management, he now works in the accounting department of a North Carolina Non Profit organization.
 His interest in lighthouses evolved into his creating and maintaining a lighthouse website, seathelights.com, where he displays and sells photographs and postcards of lighthouses he has visited as well as of the U.S. Life Saving Service.